Profile picture for user Amber Sweat

 I’m in the final year of the PhD with a designated emphasis in Film and Media and certificates in Global Urban Humanities; Teaching, Learning, and Higher Education; Universal Design for Learning (UDL).
 I am also an adjunct faculty member at Fisk University in Nashville, Tennessee.

+My second book project concerns Black girl technocultures in Francophone new media, this time outside of narrative fictions.
+I am also working towards a collected edition on Francophone women's textual genealogies and the feminist historiographies we might find therewithin.
 When I can, I also enjoy exploring and teaching on the Black American expatriates–Richard Wright, James Baldwin, Josephine Baker, and the elusive Marpessa Dawn, to name a few.
 For fun, I also like to think about net communities' engagement with literature and media.
 I am currently sketching out a few public-facing pieces, including a project on r/BooksThatFeelLikeThis.

 I received my MA from Berkeley in 2020 and come to California by way of an Honors BA in French and History at UT Austin.
 Before Berkeley, I also held a research internship at l'Université de Paris (Sorbonne-IV), Centre Roland Mousnier.
 I was in the 2017-2018 cohort for the Teaching Assistant Program in France (aka TAPIF) in Aubervilliers, France.
-I am a Chancellor's Fellow and former Gérard Fellow, and I was happy to recieve honorable mention from the Ford Foundation in 2023.
+I am a Chancellor's Fellow and former Gérard Fellow, and I was happy to receive honorable mention from the Ford Foundation in 2023.
 I was a research assistant for the Universal Design Working Group in 2023, and I also undertook funded research with the Center for Race and Gender.
 I hold former affiliations with the Berkeley Transformative Justice Group and the Mellon-Berkeley Law and Humanities Symposium.

 Selected Publications